 - Objective.
 States your goals and intentions you want to achieve for yourself and your prospective employer.

 - Work experience.
-This section shows your work experiences starting from your most recent one.
-For example—as shown on these Nursing Resume Templates—different work experiences from medical centers are shown along with a brief description of the job and the time period.
+This section shows your work experiences starting with your most recent one.
+For example—as shown in these Nursing Resume Templates—different work experiences from medical centers are shown along with a brief description of the job and the time period.

 - Educational background.
 As presented on the High School Resume Template, you indicate the school that you have been enrolled in, your graduation date, your GPA, and the academic commendations you received.

 - Affiliations.
 This part of the resume presents your voluntary work experiences, your club participation, and any other type of activities other than the academic ones.

 - Skills.
 Present the different talents and abilities you acquired under this section.